 Robe à l’anglaise (2021-) is an ongoing photographic series that negotiates my experience as a “mestizo” (i.e. a person of “mixed” Filipino descent).
 This is managed by depictions of myself wearing a costume based on the 18th century dress known as a robe à l’anglaise (lit.
 “English dress”).

 In the colonialist mindset, “mixed race” people disturb a status quo that relies on the separation of people according to conceptions of “race”.
-Accordingly, “mixed race” people have been subjected to assimilation practices to erase their perceived in-betweenness.
-As a “mestizo”, the wearing of the robe à l’anglaise – the aptly named dress once favoured by a colonialist elite – speaks to the legacy of such practices in contemporary cultures.
-For instance, the act of wearing such a dress is a metaphor for assimilation as much as it speaks to the incongruence of “mixed” people in modern social systems that require us to conform to lifestyles and worldviews prescribed by a dominant culture.
+Accordingly, “mixed race” people have been subjected to assimilation practices that erase their perceived in-betweenness.
+As a “mestizo”, the wearing of the robe à l’anglaise – a dress once favoured by a colonialist elite – speaks to the legacy of such practices in contemporary cultures.
+For instance, the act of wearing such a dress demonstrates the visceral experience of “mixed” people in modern social systems that require us to conform to lifestyles and worldviews prescribed by a dominant culture.

-Conversely, the series manages an expanding collection of content and compositional techniques that speak to an increasing variety of experiences.
+Conversely, the series manages an expanding collection of content and compositional techniques that speak to a variety of experiences and discourses.
 For instance, the subject interacts with different objects, takes on different roles, and interacts with changing settings from frame to frame.
-As such, the series encourages a multifaceted reading of the subject’s identity to help us recognise its significance beyond the colonialist paradigm.
+As such, the series encourages a multifaceted reading of the subject’s identity that helps us recognise its significance beyond a colonialist paradigm.
 This is an objective of my practice generally.

 Overall, the project may pose a number of questions about identity in a postcolonial world.
 How much has colonialism affected our understanding of identity?
 Is “mixed race” a redundant notion or does it remain relevant in the modern period?
 Can we live without separatist notions of cultural identity or do we rely on them?